prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>A list of DNS search domains for host-name lookup.
+<p>searches list of DNS search domains for host-name lookup.
 This will be appended to the base search paths generated from DNSPolicy.</p>
 </td>
 </tr>